CLIMAAX/crabook/crabook/CRA_steps/key_risks/key_risks_assessment.md

 :::{tip}
-The Key Risk Assessment step is a crucial point for reflecting on principles from the conceptual background (especially social justice/just resilience and the precautionary approach) as well as context, objectives and risk ownership that were set during the scoping step.
+The *Key Risk Assessment* step is a crucial point for reflecting on [principles](../beforeyoustart/principles) from the conceptual background (especially social justice/just resilience and the precautionary approach) as well as context, objectives and risk ownership that were set during the [*Scoping*](../scoping/scoping) step.
 :::

 :::{tip}